-Scott’s co-workers include RJ (Cosby Siringi), who lapses into hilariously awkward babble whenever the girl he has a crush on is near, Ashley (Talia Tabin), a cynical former child TV star whose career has crashed and burned, and Kira (Sarah Sweet), who seems perpetually one step behind the others.
-The Monarch’s owner, Gabby (Zakareth Ruben), has been offered a pile of cash to sell out to the overbearing Derek and his father, and the theater’s workers embark on a mission to save the place from the hands of the corporate mega-chain — although both we and Scott can’t quite figure out exactly how the group aims to accomplish this.
-No matter, it’s the spark that pushes the plot forward.
+Derek holds a major grudge against Monarch projectionist Scott Frakes (David Blue) and makes it his mission to annihilate the smaller, funkier, and financially failing theater.
+Scott’s co-workers include RJ (Cosby Siringi), who lapses into hilariously awkward babble whenever the girl he has a crush on is near; Ashley (Talia Tabin), a cynical former child TV star whose career has crashed and burned; and Kira (Sarah Sweet), who seems perpetually one step behind the others.
+The Monarch’s owner, Gabby (Zakareth Ruben), has been offered a pile of cash to sell out to the overbearing Derek and his father, so the concessionaires embark on a mission to save the movie palace from the corporate mega-chain.
+The problem is that Scott can’t quite figure out exactly how the group aims to accomplish this.
+No matter, this spark pushes the plot forward.